datamodel21/AAA.github.io/_posts/2021-11-30-HelloWorld.md

 You can click on below buttons to comment about this particular post.
 Please like, comment and connect to stay in touch!!

-Special thanks to David Darnes, for creating and sharing awsome Jekyll theme on which this site is running on.
+Special thanks to David Darnes, for creating and sharing awsome Jekyll theme on which this site is running.
 You can check it out _[here](https://github.com/daviddarnes/alembic)_